2013 Azerbaijani presidential election: International scandal

 The shortcomings of EP's own election observation mission to Azerbaijan call into question the existence of such short-term missions in general...

 The European Parliament loses credibility with statements ignoring the reality of the situation in the country.
 A handful of MEPs are endangering the European Parliament's reputation in fighting for human rights, democracy and rule of law.

-European Stability Initiative (ESI) think tank has published a detailed report on observation missions participating in Azerbaijani elections 2013 titled "Disgraced: Azerbaijan and the end of election monitoring as we know it".
+The European Stability Initiative (ESI) think tank has published a detailed report on observation missions participating in Azerbaijani elections 2013 titled "Disgraced: Azerbaijan and the end of election monitoring as we know it".
 The report, which was the third one of its kind on Azerbaijan issued by ESI, highlighted the drawbacks of international short-term observer missions, bringing up facts on that many election observers were either bribed by the Azerbaijani government or had some other vested interest in praising the fraudulent elections.
 Other attempts to investigate the sources of funding of the organizations that observed the elections in Azerbaijan, have proved to be futile, which further reinforced the suspicion that their "experts" were funded by Azerbaijan.